telerik/xaml-docs/common-localization.md

 Some of the controls are complex user interface controls (e.g. __RadGridView__, __RadScheduleView__) and their strings for localization are numerous.
 In order to be able to distinguish these resources, an unique identifier called __resource key__, is assigned to each localizable string.

 On the picture below you can see some resource keys and the strings they are associated with.

+#### __Figure 2: Some of RadGridView's resource keys and their values__

 ![Common_Localization_060](images/Common_Localization_060.png)

 >tipFor a full list of __Resource Keys__, check out the __Localization__ topic for the specific control.